gunjan1909/3d-portfolio/README.md

 - Three.js: A 3D graphics library built on top of WebGL
 - Vite: A fast build tool for modern web applications
 - Tailwind CSS: A utility-first CSS framework for rapidly building custom designs
+- Framer: Framer Motion is a simple yet powerful motion library for React.
+It powers the amazing animations and interactions in Framer, the web builder for creative pros.
+Zero code, maximum speed.

 ## Features